unstoppablecarl/downsync/src/markdown/downsync-rules.md

 force may be included.
 Designated Units are now considered to be "Taskforce Units".

 #### Refresh
+All Taskforce Units:

+- Remove overwatch tokens
+- Regenerate Countermeasure Tokens
-Remove all overwatch tokens from Taskforce units.
-Regenerate Countermeasure Tokens.
-Resolve special abilities that trigger when a Taskforce Unit is refreshed.
+- Resolve special abilities that trigger when a Unit is refreshed

 #### Reveal